Mt Alfred sits alone on the edge of Mt Aspiring National Park, and the summit provides some of my favourite views in New Zealand.

 Most of the walk is a steep climb through beech forest, which is nice enough, but the views begin when rising even more steeply through tussock to the summit ridge.
 After walking north for a while along the ridge you reach the summit proper, where there are views into Mt Aspiring National Park.

 The only problem with this walk is that at the time of writing the land owners no longer grant public access above the tree line, which defeats the purpose of this walk rather.
-My thoughts are that you might call Earnslaw Station to beg for permission to climb the mountain; if you do then let me know how that goes.
+(I have subsequently read online that they are only allowing people to climb the mountain on guided walks.)